taylodl/MermaidTesting/README.md

-# Using Mermaid in Git README files

 ## Mermaid Diagrams

+[Mermaid](https://mermaid-js.github.io/mermaid/#/) is a tool allowing you to generate diagrams from text in a similar manner as markdown.
+This allows diagrams to be easily managed by Git and used in developer-oriented contexts where it is generally not feasible (or easy) to use such diagrams.

 The [Mermaid Live Editor](https://mermaid-js.github.io/mermaid-live-editor/#/edit) has several sample diagrams.
-We want to create those here to ensure Mermaid is configured properly and works within Git.
+The goal is to test the rendering these sample diagrams in several developer contexts:

+* Visual Studio Code
+* Hugo
+* Git

 ### Flow Chart